Propine/ethereum-workshop/notes/MAC.md

 truffle create migration HelloWorld
 ```

-In the generated migration file, copy the following in the migration.
+In the generated migration file in the 'migrations' folder, copy the following in the migration.

 ```
 const HelloWorld = artifacts.require('HelloWorld');